KevinColemanInc/KevinColemanInc.github.io/_posts/2021-06-07-nsfw-flask.md

 Once the prediction is created, we clean up after ourselves by deleting the image from the disk and return the response.

-On the client, these scores need to be converted to 3 states:
+On the client, these scores are converted to 3 states:

 1. Definitely Adult Content
 2. Unknown